49 Different Types of Snakes in Florida

 by Doug Beckers is licensed under CC BY-SA 2.0

 Black swamp snakes have brilliantly colored red bellies and lustrous black backs.
-Their lower and upper halves appear to lock together in a manner akin to a zip.
+Their lower and upper halves appear to lock together like a zip.

 Black swamp snakes often reach lengths of 10 to 15 inches (25 to 38 cm).
-The Panhandle Region and the Central Peninsula are home to them most frequently.
+They most frequently inhabit the Panhandle Region and the Central Peninsula.

 29. Florida Kingsnake